-Along with lots of good reviews, Windows 10 is facing criticisms for being unstable and unreliable.
+Along with lots of good reviews, Windows 10 is facing criticism for being unstable and unreliable.
 The blue screen of death, which played the earlier Windows versions seems to be back again.
 I have also faced crashes and the operating system seems to become slow suddenly, especially when multiple windows are opened and closed in a sequence.

-It has been reported by PC World that the support personnel from Dell have advised some users to roll back to previous Windows versions, in order to get rid of some pertinent problems they were facing.
+It has been reported by PC World that the support personnel from Dell have advised some users to roll back to previous Windows versions, to get rid of some pertinent problems they were facing.
 As is the case with many new operating systems, Windows 10 is also not completely free of glitches, and that is dampening the user experience and causing a lot of frustration to some users.

 B. Windows Media Center is gone

 Windows Media Center has been dropped from Windows 10.
 This might inconvenience a handful of people who use this feature.
 So, if you own a Media Center PC, then you are advised to stick to your existing Windows version, otherwise, your hardware will become useless.

 With Windows 10, Microsoft has tried to integrate the desktop, smartphone and tablet experience and has done a commendable job.
 It can be operated via touch as well as the familiar keyboard and mouse.
 Microsoft has worked hard and built Windows 10 from the ground up, instead of improving a previous build.
 The result is a fascinating operating system that is definitely worth a try.

 Microsoft is continually updating Windows 10 and making it more stable and feature-rich.
 Unlike in the previous versions, now updates will come in several small packages, instead of waiting for a service pack to be released.
 This will make the development an ongoing one, and Microsoft has commented that “Windows 10 is the last version of Windows”.